FernandaFranco/170-study-guide/topics_review.md

 #### Message body (for POST requests)

-Tells the server what action to perform on a resource.
-GET/POST etc;

 # Components of a HTTP response?

+#### Status

+Three-digit number the server sends back after receiving a request.
+Most request gets a response, even if it's an error.
+The status will reflect if the server handled an request successfully or encountered an error.

+Some examples are: 200 OK, 302 Redirect, 404 Not Found, 500 Internal Server Error

 #### Headers

 Name-value pairs sent in plain text.
-Allows the server to send additional info with response;
+Allows the server to send additional meta-information with response; Some of them are Content-Encoding, Server, Location, Content-Type.

-#### Status
+#### Message Body

+Contains raw response data (HTML, photo etc)

 # Components of a URL:

+#### Scheme
+#### Host
+#### Port
+#### Path

 # Construct a URL with a few params and values

 # Difference between GET and POST
 - GET is the default method of many links;
+- GET is what's used when typing an address in the browser bar;
 - The response to a GET request can be any kind of resource (image,video, HTML), but if it's HTML and it references other resources, the browser will request those automatically;

 ### When to use GET:
-- When retrieving a resource;
+- Retrieving a resource;
-- query strings (exposed in the URL, string size limitation);
+- Sending query strings (exposed in the URL, string size limitation);
 - Transmit data through the URL;

 ### When to use POST: